-- I was asked to allow to make changes on my device.
+- All I had to do was click install and agree to allow the installer to make changes on my device.
 This is required so setup of Disk Drill can make changes to Windows settings.

 The data recoveries discussed below all make the assumption that you have completed the installation process outlined above.
 Here’s how Disk Drill enabled me to quickly address the following data loss scenarios.